ovhlabs/knowledge-base/en/_posts/2017-01-31-kafka-metrics-grafana.md

 Then fill the fields:

+  - Available metrics:
+  	- kafka.messages-in-per-sec.m1
-  - Metric: kafka.bytes-in-per-sec.m1 or kafka.bytes-in-per-sec.m1 or
+  	- kafka.bytes-in-per-sec.m1
-   kafka.bytes-out-per-sec.m1 depending on what you want to visualize.
+   	- kafka.bytes-out-per-sec.m1 depending
+   	- consumer.lag
   - Aggregator: You can choose the aggregator that you want, knowing that by default it will be used to aggregate your differents topics.

  At this step you should see a graph aggregating all your topics: